-The main focus area for this major is Slavic Language & Literature.
+The main focus area for this major is Russian Language & Literature.
 For more details on this concentration, visit its profile page.

-Slavic, Baltic & Albanian Languages is a major offered under the foreign languages and linguistics program of study at University of California - Los Angeles.
-Here, you’ll find out more about the major master’s degree program in Slavic, Baltic and Albanian, including such details as the number of graduates, diversity of students, and more.
+Slavic, Baltic & Albanian Languages is a major offered under the foreign languages and linguistics program of study at Middlebury College.
+We’ve pulled together some essential information you should know about the master’s degree program in Slavic, Baltic and Albanian, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.

 You can jump to any section of this page using the links below:

-How Much Does a Master’s in Slavic, Baltic & Albanian from UCLA Cost?
+How Much Does a Master’s in Slavic, Baltic & Albanian from Middlebury Cost?

-Does UCLA Offer an Online MA in Slavic, Baltic & Albanian?
+Does Middlebury Offer an Online MA in Slavic, Baltic & Albanian?

-Online degrees for the UCLA Slavic, Baltic and Albanian master’s degree program are not available at this time.
-To see if the school offers distance learning options in other areas, visit the UCLA Online Learning page.
+Middlebury does not offer an online option for its Slavic, Baltic and Albanian master’s degree program at this time.
+To see if the school offers distance learning options in other areas, visit the Middlebury Online Learning page.